shirou/gopsutil/README.rst

 You can set an alternative location to /proc by setting the HOST_PROC environment variable.
 You can set an alternative location to /sys by setting the HOST_SYS environment variable.
+You can set an alternative location to /etc by setting the HOST_ETC environment variable.

 Documentation
 ------------------------